mittagessen/kraken/docs/ketos.rst

    $ ketos compile --random-split 0.8 0.1 0.1 ...

 The above line splits assigns 80% of the source lines to the training set, 10% to the validation set, and 10% to the test set.
 The training and validation sets in the dataset file are used automatically by `ketos train` (unless told otherwise) while the remaining 10% of the test set is selected by `ketos test`.

+.. warning:

+    Fixed splits in datasets are ignored during training and testing per default as they require loading the entire dataset into main memory at once, drastically increasing memory consumption and causing initial delays.
+    Use the `--fixed-splits` option in `ketos train` and `ketos test` to respect fixed splints.

 Recognition training
 --------------------